rockthejvm/rockthejvm-site/src/content/articles/evaluation-modes-in-scala.md

 In this classification, these two orthogonal aspects give us 4 kinds of computations:

-- computed now, memoized
+- Computed now, memoized
-- computed later, memoized
+- Computed later, memoized
-- computed now, non-memoized
+- Computed now, non-memoized
-- computed later, non-memoized
+- Computed later, non-memoized

 Arguably, type 3 isn't useful: computing a value immediately (i.e. at the point of definition) without storing the value is pure waste.
 So I'll consider the last type (computed later, non-memoized) as "type 3".